-I don’t know about you, but with the country’s current uncertain situation, one of the main silver linings I’ve found with working from home (must stay positive) is I can have a drawn-out shower in the morning – as apposed to my quick in-out, half-asleep wash I usually have at 6am.
+One of the main silver linings I’ve found with working from home is I can have a drawn-out shower in the morning.
+That’s as as opposed to my quick in-out, half-asleep wash I usually have at 6 am.

-It’s made me think about how I could have a more spa-like and wellness-inspired shower more often when everything is back to normal.
+It’s made me think about how I could have a more spa-like and wellness-inspired shower more often.
 And the answer I came up with is: rainfall showers.

-Also called pan showers, large showerheads or, as I like to say, rainfall showers, these big players in brassware mean that showers are no longer simply a means of getting clean quickly, but rather they are a way for us to indulge in a few moments of relaxation that leave us feeling rejuvenated.
+They’re also called pan showers, large showerheads or, as I like to say, rainfall showers.
+These big players in brassware mean that showers are no longer simply a means of getting clean quickly.
+But rather they are a way for us to indulge in a few moments of relaxation that leave us feeling rejuvenated.
 Sounds perfect right now, right?

 In fact, rainfall shower designs are often top of a bathroom renovation wishlist.
 Commonly found in luxury hotels and spas, more and more of us are opting to have large static overhead showers in our own spaces to recreate that sanctuary feel.
 Would you like one?

 Buying tips for rainfall showers

 Given the popularity of this type of set-up, there are a lot of options on offer.
 Many have multiple spraying and jet modes for a spa experience – some even mimic the feel of actual raindrops – dreamy, I know – whereas others will offer a simple on-off system.

 Fortunately, many bathroom showrooms now have operating showers on display for you to test out their range of functions – so, when you can – it is worth visiting one to get a better understanding of how different systems work before you make a purchase.

 Top tip: Check that all products and materials are WRAS approved, which means they comply with the Water Supply (Water Fittings) Regulations or Scottish Byelaws.